sanderfrenken/battledom-site/content/presskit/index.md

 ## Description

-Battledom is an iOS game in development since October 2022.
-Battledom is currently in beta testing stage.
+Battledom is an iOS game that has been in development since October 2022 and is currently in the beta testing stage.

-Battledom is best described as an RTS-lite game that involves resource management and real time battles.

-In Battledom you can play on large maps of 300*300 tiles with hundreds of soldiers to control and battle with.
-Next to that, you can deploy siege weapons and control them directly to target enemies.

-You can design your own soldiers, where the equipment (including weapons, armour and shields) deployed determines the stats of your soldiers.
-There are more than 1000 different assets that one can equip on their soldiers.

-Battledom is designed with mobile/ tablet usage on top of mind.
-One can play Battledom for short periods of time and still make progress, while longer periods of time can also be spent continuously.
+So far, around 200 people have had the chance to play it.

+Battledom is a unique RTS-like game that combines resource management with real-time battle mechanics.
+Players can engage in large-scale battles on expansive maps, commanding hundreds of soldiers.

+Additionally, the player can deploy and directly control siege weapons to target enemies.
+The game focuses on either actively attacking and defeating opponents or defending against them for as long as possible.
+Currently, the enemy is controlled by the computer, as multiplayer functionality is not (yet) planned.

+The core of Battledom lies in its battle mechanics, but there's much more to explore.
+The player can design their own soldiers, choosing from over 1,000 different assets, including weapons, armor, and shields, which determine their stats.

+To create equipment like swords, armour, and magic staffs, players must gather resources from various sources such as farmlands, woodlands and mines.
+These resources can also be traded for other resources or coins, which can be used to upgrade structures within the supply chain, including a blacksmith, a siege workshop, and an university.

-The resource management is based on idle game mechanics, with the addition that one can actively engage to speed up the resource gathering.
+Battledom is optimized for mobile and tablet use, allowing players to make progress in short sessions or engage for longer periods.
+The resource management aspect of the game is based on idle game mechanics, with the option to actively speed up resource gathering.
+Additionally, players can enjoy an endless defense mode on randomly generated maps to earn resources and achieve high rankings using GKLeaderBoard.

-I see Battledom as an homage to the classic RTS genre, but designed with mobile gaming in mind.
+Battledom pays homage to the classic RTS genre while being tailored for mobile gaming.
+The initial release will feature a campaign mode with 20 different stages, with the storyline presented through in-game scripted visuals that utilize the battle engine for full-scale battles.
+The endless defense mode offers additional, limitless fun.

-Battledom is fully written in Swift, leveraging [SpriteKit](https://developer.apple.com/documentation/spritekit/) and [GamePlayKit](https://developer.apple.com/documentation/gameplaykit) for game related mechanics and rendering.
-Part of the toolset that I have written to develop Battledom is opensourced (see [here](https://sanderfrenken.github.io/battledom-site/presskit/#selected-articles)).
+The game is fully developed in Swift, utilizing [SpriteKit](https://developer.apple.com/documentation/spritekit/) and [GamePlayKit](https://developer.apple.com/documentation/gameplaykit) for game mechanics and rendering.
+Some of the tools created for Battledom's development are open-sourced and available [here](https://sanderfrenken.github.io/battledom-site/presskit/#selected-articles).

-Using native Apple language allows me to deliver a very performant system and potentially allows for easy portability to MacOS and tvOS.
+Using native Apple languages ensures high performance and potential ease of portability to macOS and tvOS.

+The development of Battledom is entirely managed by me, Sander Frenken.
+Freelancers are responsible for creating the artwork and sounds.
+I am aiming for a release in Q3 2025.
+At present, my focus is on optimization, balancing, and content creation, as the core of the game is largely complete.

+When I'm not working as a part-time iOS engineer at a bank in the Netherlands, I dedicate my time to game development.
+My most important and fulfilling roles, however, are entertaining my two little ones and spending quality time with my wife.

+You can learn more about me and my passion for game development on my [personal blog](https://sanderfrenken.github.io/dev-blog).

 ## History